fogfish/typhoon/README.md

 The tool is built from homogeneous nodes, each node is responsible to execute load scenarios and provides management interface.
 Nodes join the cluster and built a consistent hashing ring.
 The ring is used to store load scenario and collect the test results.
 The cluster uses Erlang distribution and add-on libraries to implement clustering.
 The traffic is generated on each node once scenario is executed.

-The tool is is composed of two Erlang application (layers):
+The tool is is composed of multiple Erlang application:

-* _typhoon_ - load simulator Erlang application
+* _typhoon_ - load simulator
+* _aura_ - high-performance persistent queue to exchange sampled data
-* _zephyrus_ - rest and user interfaces
+* _zephyrus_ - rest api and user interfaces

 ## Build